Contingency Response Group earns Governor’s Outstanding Unit Citation

 |0

-This work, Contingency Response Group earns Governor’s Outstanding Unit Citation, by MSgt Joshua Horton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Contingency Response Group earns Governor’s Outstanding Unit Citation, by A1C Angelee Barnett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.